-- Not to be an employee or executive director of the corporation, or an employee or director of its parent or a company that it consolidates, and not having been in such a position for the previous five years;

-- Not to be an executive director of a company in which the corporation holds a directorship, directly or indirectly, or in which an employee appointed as such or an executive director of the corporation (currently in office or having held such office going back five years) is a director;

-- Not to be4 a customer, supplier, investment banker or commercial banker:

-- . that is material for the corporation or its group; - . or for a significant part of whose business the corporation or its group accounts; - Not to be related by close family ties to an executive director; - Not to have been an auditor of the corporation within the previous five years;

-- Not to have been a director of the corporation for more than twelve years 5.
+- Not to be an employee or executive director of the corporation, or an employee or director of its parent or a company that it consolidates, and not having been in such a position for the previous five years; - Not to be an executive director of a company in which the corporation holds a directorship, directly or indirectly, or in which an employee appointed as such or an executive director of the corporation (currently in office or having held such office going back five years) is a director; - Not to be(4) a customer, supplier, investment banker or commercial banker: - . that is material for the corporation or its group; - . or for a significant part of whose business the corporation or its group accounts; - Not to be related by close family ties to an executive director; - Not to have been an auditor of the corporation within the previous five years; - Not to have been a director of the corporation for more than twelve years(5).

-8.5.
-As regards directors representing major shareholders of the corporation or its parent, these may be considered as being independent, provided that they do not take part in control of the corporation.
-In excess of a 10% holding of stock or votes, the Board, upon a report from the appointments committee, should systematically review the qualification of a director as an independent director, having regard to the make-up of the corporation's capital and the existence of a potential conflict of interest.